-The ten-year historic inventory of capital assets for Georgina's Town parks includes 306.2 acres of developed parkland and 20.46 kilometres of multi-use recreational trails.
+The ten-year historic inventory of capital assets for Georgina's Town parks includes 306.2 acres of developed parkland and 20.5 kilometres of multi-use recreational trails.
 Various types of parks have been included in the inventory, including neighborhood parks, special park areas, and community parks.
 The combined value of all developed parkland and trails amounts to \$58.61 million.

 The Town also owns and maintains many park facilities, including 34 playground structures, 18 baseball diamonds, 18 soccer fields, 3 splash pads, 5 tennis courts, 4 pickleball courts, 5 basketball courts, 6 volleyball courts, 2 skate parks, a challenge course, bike park, dog park, boat launches and wharves.
-The combined value of all park facilities in 2020 was \$25.84 million.
+The combined value of all park facilities in 2020 was \$23.71 million.
 The 15,900 square feet of outdoor park buildings, including storage, washrooms and the harbour building are valued at \$3.38 million.
 Finally, the parks and recreation department is responsible for parks fleet and related equipment.
 The 108 units of vehicles and equipment have a total value of \$5.12 million.

-The total combined value of capital assets for Parks and Recreation in the Town of Georgina amounts to \$221.11 million.
+The total combined value of capital assets for Parks and Recreation in the Town of Georgina amounts to \$218.98 million.
 The ten-year historical average service level is

-\$4,734.04 per capita, and this, multiplied by the ten-year net population growth (7,848), results in a ten-year maximum allowable funding envelope of \$37.15 million.
+\$4,687.14 per capita, and this, multiplied by the ten-year net population growth (7,848), results in a ten-year maximum allowable funding envelope of \$36.78 million.

-TABLE 2 2021-2030 DEVELOPMENT-RELATED CAPITAL PROGRAM AND CALCULATION OF THE "UNADJUSTED" DEVELOPMENT CHARGES
+TABLE 22021-2030 DEVELOPMENT-RELATED CAPITAL PROGRAMAND CALCULATION OF THE "UNADJUSTED"DEVELOPMENT CHARGES

-The 2021 - 2030 development-related capital program for Parks and Recreation totals \$54.42 million and is largely related to the recovery for additional indoor recreation space.
+The 2021 - 2030 development-related capital program for Parks and Recreation totals \$61.85 million and is largely related to the recovery for additional indoor recreation space.

 Included in the Parks and Recreation capital program is the recovery of a new Multi-Use Recreation Centre.
-The estimated project cost totals \$42.10 million with \$38.10 million associated to the recreation portion of this facility.
+The estimated project cost totals \$50.2 million with \$45.4 million associated to the recreation portion of this facility (total cost is updated based on the recent tender results).
 The MURC will be a net addition to the Town's existing stock of indoor recreation facilities and, as such, is considered to be related entirely to development.
-Of the total DC eligible costs of \$38.10 million, \$2.53 million will be funded by available DC reserve funds which have been collected.
-A portion of the facility, as it relates to the pool, has been considered to benefit development over a longer period, therefore, approximately \$8.38 million is considered to be development-related and eligible for funding outside of this by-law.
+Of the total DC eligible costs of \$45.43 million, \$2.53 million will be funded by available DC reserve funds, which have been collected.
+A portion of the facility, as it relates to the pool has been considered to be development over a longer period, therefore, approximately \$8.38 million is considered to be development-related and eligible for funding outside of this by-law.
+An additional portion of costs associated to the MURC, related to the results of the construction tender being higher than the initial budget amount, is shifted post-period in an effort to maintain the rates, which were presented to the development and Council, however, these costs will be further considered during the next DC by-law review.
 The remaining share of \$27.19 million is eligible for recovery through development charges during the 2021 to 2030 planning period.